Sarah Hasted: Career

+Closing of Hasted Kraeutler gallery

+The Hasted Kraeutler gallery closed in 2015 due to conflict between Hasted and Kraeutler involving accusations of financial misappropriation and missing artwork, leading to lawsuits.

 Teaching

 Hasted was hired in 2003 as an adjunct professor by Parsons the New School of Design to develop and create a new class for their cirriculum focused on Editing and Curating in Photography.
 In 2008, Hasted became part-time assistant professor.
 For the past 18 years, she has taught the BFA and MFA thesis class in photography, in addition to the original editing class.

 Awards and affiliations

 From 2005 to 2007, Hasted served on the Benefit Arts Committee for In Motion (Her Justice), an organization that provides legal services for domestically abused women.
 In January 2017, Hasted was elected as President of the Board of a not for profit organization, Moving Mountains Theater Company, founded by Jamie Hector an actor in the recognized series by HBO The Wire.